smithjd/sql-pet/docs/098-leveraging-database-views.md

   4. employee
   5. person

 For each of the tables in the `view`, we select the columns that appear in the `sales.vsalespersonsalesbyfiscalyearsdata`.
-Selecting columns in this way prevents joins that `dbplyr` would make automatically based on common column names such as `rowguid` and `ModifiedDate` columns, which appear in almost all `AdventureWorks` tables.
+Selecting columns in this way prevents joins that `dbplyr` would make automatically based on common column names, such as `rowguid` and `ModifiedDate` columns, which appear in almost all `AdventureWorks` tables.
 In the following code we follow the convention that any column that we change or create on the fly uses a snake case naming convention.

 ```r
 sales_order_header <- tbl(con, in_schema("sales", "salesorderheader")) %>%